cloudnative-pg/cloudnative-pg/docs/src/postgresql_conf.md

 After the change, the cluster instances will immediately reload the configuration to apply the changes.
-If the change involves a parameter requiring a restart, the following behavior will depend on the number of instances in the cluster:
+If the change involves a parameter requiring a restart, the operator will perform a rolling upgrade.

-- If there is a single instance, that instance is restarted.
-- If there is more than one instance, the standbys are restarted, and a switchover on a restarted standby is performed.
-Finally, the former primary is restarted.

 ## Fixed parameters